luyadev/luya/docs/guide/app-cmsproperties.md

 ## Events

-You can use events inside your block to modified the behavior of your page:
+You can use events inside your block to modify the behavior of your page:

 |Name | Description |
 |---  | ---
-|EVENT_BEFORE_RENDER    |This event will be triggered before the page get render, you can set `$event->isValid` to false to prevent the system from further outputs.
+|EVENT_BEFORE_RENDER    |This event will be triggered before the page get rendered, you can set `$event->isValid` to `false` to prevent the system from further outputs.

 #### Example of EVENT_BEFORE_RENDER